 Atilla is a multilingual actor speaking Turkish, German and English fluently.
 After having lived in Stuttgart for most of his life, he moved to Istanbul where he trained at the Müjdat Gezen Conservatoire for two years.

-The graduation piece, in which he played Mack the Knife in an adaptation of Brecht's The Threepenny Opera, was selected by the National Theatre of Istanbul to perform in their annual festival.
+The graduation piece in which he played Mack the Knife in an adaptation of Brecht's The Threepenny Opera was selected by the National Theatre of Istanbul to perform as part of their annual festival.

 There is some splendid work on show here ... with oddball non-conforming Allan, charmingly played by Atilla Akinci. - Broadway World on After Party

 Click above for ATILLA's full CV